officelearn/azure-docs.sv-se/articles/backup/tutorial-backup-windows-server-to-azure.md

 ## <a name="sign-in-to-azure"></a>Logga in på Azure

-Logga in på Azure-portalen på <https://portal.azure.com.>
+Logga in på Azure Portal på <https://portal.azure.com>.

 ## <a name="create-a-recovery-services-vault"></a>skapar ett Recovery Services-valv